DewofyourYouth/student-grades-app/README.md

 ## Set Up Basics

-- Assumes node, php, mysql and laravel are installed on system.
+- Assumes node, php, mysql and composer are installed on system.

 ### Laravel Backend